BasvanE/GDT-Expansion-Pack/README.md

 with your addition for the expansion pack and I will judge if it's good enough to be added to the pack!

 ###Change Log
+Version 1.2.0
+  - Added keyboards, mice and headsets to custom computers.
+  - Added 3 new textures to the custom computers.

 Version 1.1.5
   - Added custom difficulties.